Please do scroll down to ensure you see all the information on this page.

 Summer and Autumn 2020 Certificates

 Certificates are again available to collect in person from the school reception.
-However, with ongoing restrictions in place, we strongly recommend arranging for postal delivery of certificates this year in order to minimise visitors to the school site.
+However we recommend arranging for postal delivery of certificates in order to minimise visitors to the school site.
 This option may be arranged via the Postal Delivery Request Form which is available by clicking the following link:

-Replacement examination certificates typically cost upwards of £40 per certificate.
-Therefore, postal delivery uses the Royal Mail Signed For (Recorded Delivery) service which has adequate insurance cover in the event of loss or damage.
+Examination Certificates are unique and can never be replaced if lost.
+Exam boards will, however, issue Certified Statements of Results on request which can be used in the same way as a certificate, but this typically cost upwards of £40 per board.
+Our postal delivery therefore uses the Royal Mail Signed For (Recorded Delivery) service which has adequate insurance cover in the event of loss or damage.
 There is a single fixed fee of £10 to use this method of delivery and the fee needs to be paid by direct bank transfer to the Altwood School account since student Scopay accounts will typically no longer be active.

 Alternatively, you can nominate someone else (e.g. a parent/carer, or sibling still in the school in years 11, 12 or 13) to collect your certificates for you by downloading, printing off, completing and signing the Summer 2020 Certificate Collection Form.
-They must then bring the completed form to student reception, one student at a time whilst maintaining social distancing, and will be required to show their photo ID (passport or driving licence) or Altwood ID as well as signing a declaration to confirm receipt of your certificates at the time of collection.
+They must then bring the completed form to student reception and will be required to show their photo ID (passport or driving licence) or Altwood ID as well as signing a declaration to confirm receipt of your certificates at the time of collection.

 Summer 2019 and earlier Certificates